HalkowichJasperSA/labs/terminal/README.md

 In this lab you will learn:

 - How to use a command-line interface
-- Terminal commands to navigate through your workspace
+- Terminal commands to navigate your workspace
 - Creating folders and files using the command-line
 - Moving and renaming files